search

 Associate Professor Katrina Groth (pictured) and researchers at the Center for Risk and Reliability will help address a key barrier that has hindered adoption of hydrogen-powered vehicles.

-The University of Maryland (UMD) and research partners have been awarded $10 million by the Department of Energy (DOE) for a project that could help overcome one of the key hurdles to widespread adoption of hydrogen-powered vehicles and equipment.
+University of Maryland (UMD) Associate Professor Katrina Groth and research partners have been awarded $10 million by the Department of Energy (DOE) for a project that could help overcome one of the key hurdles to widespread adoption of hydrogen-powered vehicles and equipment.
 The grant is among 20 announced by the Biden administration on August 30, with nearly $62 million in total funding.

-"This is a significant achievement that showcases our commitment to advancing hydrogen technology and risk management," said Katrina Groth, an associate professor in the Department of Mechanical Engineering and associate director of UMD’s Center for Risk and Reliability (CRR), which is partnering with project leader Plug Power to develop a modular, standardized hydrogen refueling station under the grant.
+"This is a significant achievement that showcases our commitment to advancing hydrogen technology and risk management," said Groth, who is a faculty member in the Department of Mechanical Engineering and associate director of UMD’s Center for Risk and Reliability (CRR).
+She and the CRR team are partnering with project leader Plug Power to develop a modular, standardized hydrogen refueling station under the grant.

 Washington State University and the National Renewable Energy Laboratory are also partnering on the project.